RobertBorowicz/Byte-Me/README.md

 Byte-Me
 =======

-Repository for the CS 2340 Capstone project for Team 4
+Repository for the CS 2340 Capstone project for Byte-Me